Defense Language Institute: Defense Language Institute English Language Center

 The Defense Language Institute English Language Center manages the Department of Defense English Language Program (DELP), and is designated the 637th Training Group in 2015.
 The over 300 civilian members of the staff include the instructors who are qualified in the area of English as a second language.

 DLIELC is accredited by the Commission on English Language Program Accreditation, which is recognized by the US Department of Education.

 DLIELC is divided into three resident academic training sections: General English, Specialized English, and Instructor Development.
 Depending on the needs of the students, training can range from nine weeks (in Specialized English, for example) to 52 weeks in General English.
 Some students arrive with only minimal English capabilities, then train to a predetermined English comprehension level (ECL) in General English.
 Annually, students from over 100 countries enroll in the DLIELC resident training programs.
 Training is paid by the host country (Foreign Military Sales) or through US grant assistance programs such as International Military Education and Training Programs.
 In addition to DLIELC's mission to train international students, DLIELC is responsible for providing English language training to US military service members whose primary language is not English.
 The DLIELC campus is located on the southwest quadrant of Lackland AFB.

+In 2025, it was proposed that the 637th International Support Squadron be eliminated in accordance with secretary of defense Pete Hegseth's directive to cut non-lethal programs within the US military.